Aw, Nuts! Squirrels Ate My Christmas LightsMarch 24, 2015

 While vandalism can certainly cause havoc for your outdoor decorating, in springtime it’s important to consider another possible bandit: rodents.
 Squirrels, chipmunks, and even rabbits (though not technically rodents, but lagomorphs) are famous for their chewing and storing behaviors, and your Christmas light strings may pose an irresistible temptation.
 The ground is just starting to thaw, so while food sources are still scarce our furry “friends” mistake lights for nuts to be plucked from their wires.
 Unfortunately, the bulbs don’t turn out to be tasty treats, and your light display is ruined.
+But the damage won’t necessarily stop there, over at animalcontrolspecialists.com they explain how squirrels can also cause damage to your home, attic and even car.
+If your rodent problem continues, you may have to take more extreme measures, including extermination.
+If you do consider this course of action, you may want to check out a professional exterminator such as Des Moines pest control who can clear your problem for you.
 It probably doesn’t make you feel better to know you’re not alone: the Cincinnati Zoo’s holiday lighting efforts were thwarted by the little grey creatures.
-A New Jersey Man caught a squirrel in the act of A Denver man caught a rabbit in the act of lighting destruction.
+A Denver man caught a rabbit in the act of lighting destruction.

 And this homeowner captured a thieving squirrel on video: